 I have been in love with dogs for as long as I can remember.
 I grew up with a black labrador retriever named Samantha.
-She was my best friend and the closet thing to Nana, the famous do-it-all dog from Peter Pan, that I have ever seen.
+She was my best friend and the closest thing to Nana, the famous do-it-all dog from Peter Pan, that I have ever seen.

 I learned about dog sledding one day when I was home sick from school.
-I must have been six or seven years old and my mother rented the movie Iron Will.
+I must have been six or seven years old and my mother rented the movie, Iron Will.
 Ever since then, all I have wanted to do was be a dog musher.
 Growing up on the warm sandy beaches of Falmouth, Massachusetts, however, made this a somewhat difficult dream to pursue.
 Each Christmas and birthday I always asked for the same thing: a dog team.

 When I was in the fourth grade, my aunt took me on an overnight dogsledding trip for Christmas.
 Although I had been obsessed with dog sledding for years beforehand, actually going solidified this obsession.
 I soon read every book on mushing I could get my hands on and under the hot heat of the summer sun, I pretended I was in the cool dark of Alaska, racing sled dogs.

 In the 5th grade, I got bold.
-If my parents weren’t going to help me pursue my dream then I was determined to find someone who would on my own.
-I emailed 4 time Iditarod Champion Susan Butcher asking her for dogs.
+If my parents weren’t going to help me pursue my dream then I was determined to find someone who would.
+On my own, I emailed 4-time Iditarod Champion Susan Butcher asking her for dogs.
 She said that she thought 5 dogs would be perfect for me and had just the ones who would help me get started.
 I was all set to send her my life savings when my mom stumbled across the email messages and emailed Susan back: unfortunately, Sarah will not be getting any sled dogs.

 Despite that minor setback, I continued to pursue my passion by consuming anything I could find related to dog sledding: books, videos, websites.
 Each year, I followed the Iditarod.